The Many-Worlds Calculus: Induced Equations

-We define the short-hand on the right with the assumption that the world set is in bijection with the set of scalars, in other words the scalars $\lambda_{i\,j}$ have for worlds label $\{a_{i\,j}\}$.
+with the assumption that the world set is in bijection with the set of scalars, in other words the scalars $\lambda_{i\,j}$ have for worlds label $\{a_{i\,j}\}$.
 In particular, all the input (resp.~output) wires live in mutually exclusive worlds.

-A first important observation is that we can put this diagram in the following alternative form, with exactly the same assumption on the world set: